-WAE version 2.0 [WAE20] was the initial release of WAE version 2 and this version, WAE version 2.1, addresses further convergence through adoption of additional Internet and related technology.
-The specific changes in WAE version 2.1 are indicated.
+WAE version 2.0 [WAE20] was the initial release of WAE version 2 and this version, WAE version 2.1 [WAE21], addresses further convergence through adoption of additional Internet and related technology, and WAE version 2.2 introduces a significant minimum level of support for presentational control when the Wireless Cascading Style Sheets specification V1.1 [WCSS] is supported.
+The specific changes in WAE version 2.2 are indicated.